 Click the Edit button and select Edit Project Plan.

 All Milestones and Tasks created against this project will be visible here.
-Note that in this example, all of the Milestones and Tasks are starting on the same day.
 Edit a Project Plan.

 Click on the Edit pencil icon next to the Milestone or Task you want you make dependent on another.